create-softdev/softdev-program/modules/03-CLI/praxis/assets/zip-file-exercise/instructions.md

    Write down the last word of the line it is in.
 6. Search for the word 'Affection'.
 There are two occurences.
    Write down the one with the words 'true' and 'false'.
 Remember the word after 'Affection'.
-7. Search for the word 'death'.
+7. Search for the word 'death' (using grep).
 It appears a lot!
+Use 'less' to browse through it.
    Find the occurence where the words 'his' and 'Which' (uppercase 'W') appear.
    Write down the last word.